 - a spring impact management strategy

 Before submitting an UWIR to the department for assessment and approval, public consultation must be undertaken on the draft UWIR.
-This involves publishing a notice about the proposed UWIR, and giving a copy to each bore owner to which the UWIR relates.
+This involves publishing a notice about the proposed UWIR, and giving a copy to each bore owner located within the area to which the UWIR relates.

 The Underground Water Impact Reports and Final Reports provides both petroleum and gas operators and bore owners with more information.